|

 "It looks," said Eowyn, coming up behind Legolas, "like

-Floating above an open shell of pure mithril, were two hemispheres
+Floating above an open shell of pure mithril, two hemispheres

-of vivid orange, surrounded by a containing spell so powerful
+of vivid orange were surrounded by a containing spell so powerful

 thatlike a curtain of transparent fabricits limits

-were visible to the naked eye as a slight distortion of the light.
+were visible to the naked eye as a distortion of the light.

 "Keep well away from it, melmenya," said Legolas.
 "Maguswhat